Measurement-Driven Early Warning of Reliability Breakdown in 5G NSA Railway Networks: Performance Results

 \subsection{Computational Cost vs. Context Trade-off}

-Extending the observation window from $T_s=1$~s to $T_s=3$~s roughly doubles or triples the theoretical floating point operations per second (FLOPs) for all models.
-For example, the TimesNet and CNN models respectively grow by about $2.8\times$ and $2.9\times$ in FLOPs.
-However, the measured inference latency increases by only around $0.2$~ms on our CPU platform, demonstrating that longer temporal contexts can be leveraged with negligible runtime cost and an overall favorable accuracy-latency tradeoff.
+Extending the observation window from $T_s=1$~s to $T_s=3$~s roughly doubles or triples the theoretical FLOPs for all models.
+However, the measured inference latency increases by only about $0.2$~ms on our CPU platform, indicating that longer temporal contexts can be exploited with negligible runtime penalty.